 - 1. Be aware of your surroundings. - 2.
-Conceal your money bag or money envelope from view before leaving the bank lobby.
+Conceal your money bag or money envelope from view before leaving the bank lobby. - 3.
 After leaving the bank, do not run additional errands.
-Take the cash to your final destination, preferably somewhere that other people are present.
+Take the cash to your final destination, preferably somewhere that other people are present. - 4.
+Take a different or inconspicuous route to your home or business from the bank; avoid establishing a predictable pattern.

+Yasar Bashir

-Yashir Bashir Assistant Chief 713-308-1550 Yashir.Bashir@ HoustonPolice.org
+Assistant Chief

+713-308-1580

+Yasar.Bashir@

+HoustonPolice.org